 The Balearic Islands are an exceptional destination for tourists from all over the world.
 Here you will find more than 1,000 kilometres of coastline, some 400 beaches, five nature reserves and one UNESCO designated Biosphere Reserve island, Minorca.
 Unique locations to enjoy an unforgettable holiday.
 To really appreciate all the beauty of the archipelago, we would recommend discovering them from the sea on a boat trip, an option that will allow you to discover hidden coves, perfect for rest and relaxation.
 Come and see just how much awaits you in the Balearics.

 Majorca: much more than just sun and sand

 40 percent of Majorca comprises protected nature areas.
 There you will find 550 kilometres of coastline with beaches such as El Arenal, Cala Mesquida and Sa Coma.
-Check more information using our search engine.

 The island has much more than sun and sand.
 It has stunning countryside, with locations such as the Sierra de Tramuntana Mountains and the S’Albufera, Mondragó and Sa Dragonera Nature Reserves.
 Very close by, barely an hour away by boat, is the Cabrera Archipelago National Park, which is especially attractive for its sea beds with posidonia meadows.

 Culture also has a big role to play in Majorca.
 Its capital, Palma, has one of Europe’s best conserved historic centres.
 To see for yourself, we would suggest a stroll around the patios of the old town and a visit to its Cathedral and Bellver Castle, which offers beautiful views of the island.

 Ibiza, the white isle